seanblanchfield/blog/current/_posts/2022-05-12-configuring-ezviz-db1-doorbell-homeassistant.md

 - **Cell Motion Detection**.
 I believe this is video motion detected by the doorbell in the motion detection zone that you may have set up from the desktop configuration tool (screenshots in the Desktop Configuration Tool section above)
 - **Motion Alarm**.
 I believe this is the PIR sensor.
 - **Field Detection**.
 I don't know what this is.
 It has never detected anything for me.
 - **MainStream** and **SubStream**.
 Camera entities for the low/high resolution stream.
-I recommend disabling these entity to help you avoid accidentally using them somewhere and consuming precious streaming connections.
+I recommend disabling these entities to help you avoid accidentally using them somewhere and consuming precious streaming connections.
 - **Reboot**.
 A button that reboots the doorbell.

 A doorbell snapshot image is available at the URL **http://DOORBELL_IP_ADDRESS/onvif/snapshot.jpg**, if you want to include it in mobile notifications etc.